 Each fall FairShare accepts applications from any CSA farmer interested in being formally endorsed for the following growing season.
 Farmers must submit a full application and have an interview with currently endorsed farmers.

 To be considered as a FairShare endorsed farm, your farm must produce the vast majority of your products on farm, be certified organic or in transition to organic certification (for produce) and demonstrate an ability to provide a high level of customer service.

-If you are interested in joining FairShare, please to review the application materials to gain an understanding of our policies, requirements, and the information we ask for in the application.
+If you are interested in becoming an ENDORSED farm with FairShare, please review the following handbook to gain an understanding of our policies, requirements, and the information we ask for in the application:

 FairShare works closely with our community of growers to develop and share resources, build skills and farm efficiencies and to maintain a spirit of collaboration and camaraderie.
 FairShare endorses new farms each year through an application and interview process and throughout the year sponsors Farmer-to-Farmer Programs for FairShare endorsed farms and other direct market producers.
 Other resources provided by FairShare include the annual Organic Vegetable Production Conference, on-farm research trials, and a new Organic Vegetable Farm Manager Apprenticeship program.

 FairShare Field Days occur in the summer and fall and are opportunities to visit local farms while they are in production.
 Coalition growers open their farm to the public for a guided tour and discussion of diverse topics related to farm production.
 Field Days are free and open to the public.